House prices throughout the United States have risen rapidly over the last decade, although prices in Houston seem cheaper than in other states.

 1. Job Market

-Houston is known for its booming industries of oil and gas, manufacturing, aerospace, and health care.
-Just in the energy sector alone, you can expect to find plenty of job opportunities.
+Houston is known for its booming oil and gas, manufacturing, aerospace, and health care industries.
+You can expect to find plenty of job opportunities in the energy sector alone.

 2. Cost of living

-As we’ve mentioned, the cost of living in Houston is quite cheap.
-You can rent a 2-bedroom apartment for as low as $1,277 to around $1,797 per month
+As we’ve mentioned, Houston’s living cost is quite cheap.
+You can rent a 2-bedroom apartment for as low as $1,277 to around $1,797 monthly.

-Not to mention, there are plenty of attractions, a lot of which are free.
-For example, you can see a free movie screening at Market Square Park or you can attend a free classical music show, ballet show, or Shakespeare play at Miller Outdoor Theater.
+Not to mention, there are plenty of attractions, many of which are free.
+For example, you can see a free movie screening at Market Square Park or attend a free classical music show, ballet show, or Shakespeare play at Miller Outdoor Theater.

 3. Great Food